 If you’re planning ahead for both a bachelor’s and a master’s degree, Penn State offers a combined program (in fact, the school no longer offers a stand-alone MFA).
 Requiring only one additional year of schooling, the BA-MA in poetry program boasts a two-to-one student/faculty ratio and alums including Geffrey Davis, Sheila Squillante and Lyrae Van Clief Stefanon.

-Meredith Quinn is a graduate of New York University and associate editor at The Writer.
+Meredith Quinn is a graduate of New York University and former managing editor of The Writer.

 Want more writing articles like this one?

 Sign up for our newsletter to receive FREE articles, publishing tips, writing advice, and more delivered to your inbox once a week.